ska-sa/katsdptelstate/README.rst

 MeerKAT Science Data Processor Telescope State
 ==============================================

-This is a client package that allows connection to the Redis database that stores telescope state information for the Science Data Processor of the MeerKAT radio telescope.
+This is a client package that allows connection to a database that stores telescope state information for the Science Data Processor of the MeerKAT radio telescope.
 This database is colloquially known as *telstate*.

-The Redis database acts as a key-value store.
+The telescope state is a key-value store.
 There are three types of keys:

 immutables (aka *attributes*)
   Stores a single value that is not allowed to change once set.

 mutables (aka *sensors*)
-  Stores multiple timestamps values organised into an ordered set.
+  Stores multiple timestamped values organised into an ordered set.

 indexed
   Stores a dictionary of key-value pairs, each of which behaves like an immutable.
-This is useful to avoid the main key-space becoming too large, allows the entire dictionary to be fetched as a single operation, and allows more general keys than just strings.
+This is useful to avoid the main key-space becoming too large.
+  It also supports some patterns like incrementally storing values but fetching all values in a single operation.
+Furthermore, it allows more general keys than just strings.

 The keys are strings and the values (and the sub-keys of indexed keys) are Python objects serialised via MessagePack_, which has been extended to support